River Usk: Upper valley

+Abergavenny to Newbridge

-Tower Bridge is a grade II* listed structure providing private vehicular access into Glanusk Park, the river then remaining unbridged downstream until the historic (grade I listed) Crickhowell Bridge.
-At Glangrwyney is a bailey bridge installed after the earlier stone bridge was washed away.
-Though there was once a ferry crossing of the river near Llanwenarth, the next bridge is that at Abergavenny connecting the town with Llanfoist.
-This grade II* listed structure was accompanied on its upstream side by a railway bridge from the 1860s until the railway's closure in the late 1950s.
+The next bridge is that at Abergavenny connecting the town with Llanfoist.
+This Grade II* listed structure was accompanied on its upstream side by a railway bridge from the 1860s until the railway's closure in the late 1950s.
 Abergavenny is bypassed to the south by the A465 dual carriageway which crosses the river west of the Hardwicke roundabout.
 The bridge which carries the A4042 road over the river at Llanellen was built by John Upton in 1821.

 A private footbridge spans the river at Llanover and the mainline railway crosses it at The Bryn, a small village otherwise known as Llangattock Nigh Usk.
-The B4598 road is carried over the river by another Upton legacy, the Grade II* listed Pant-y-Goitre Bridge near Llanvihangel Gobion and again by the 'Chain Bridge' near Kemeys Commander (the name of this iron arch structure is a hangover from the previous bridge which was supported by chains).
-The river is crossed by two bridges at Usk, the former railway crossing and downstream, the Usk Bridge which carries the A472 road, and the Usk Valley Walk.
+The B4598 road is carried over the river by another Upton legacy, the Grade II* listed Pant-y-Goitre Bridge near Llanvihangel Gobion, and again by the 'Chain Bridge' near Kemeys Commander (the name of this iron arch structure is a hangover from the previous bridge which was supported by chains).
+The river is crossed by two bridges at Usk, the former railway crossing and, downstream, the Usk Bridge carrying the A472 road and the Usk Valley Walk.
 Yet another Grade II* listed structure, it was built by William Edwards in the late 1740s.
 A long unbridged section follows until, just upstream from the normal tidal limit on the Usk, it is crossed by the Grade II* listed New Bridge at Newbridge-on-Usk, probably also a legacy of Edwards from 1779.